 Sushrut: World’s First Surgeon; Described 1120 Types of Diseases and Cure

 He was born in Kashi around 1700 BC.
 The Mahabharat claims him to be the son of Rishi Vishwamitra.
 His Guru from whom he learnt the art of surgery and medicines was Divodas, the then king of Kashi.
 In later years, he lived in the coastal region of the present state of Andhra Pradesh.
 He resided for some time in the Himalayas.
 He was the author of Sushrut Samhita that contains 184 chapters in its extant form on medicine and surgery.
 All of his detailed accounts of surgery that he described in his book are amazingly accurate.
 His description of medicines and cure has enlightened physicians far and wide.
 He was Sushrut.
+Physicians and surgeons in ancient India did exist before him, but he is the first recorded surgeon in the history of the world who specialized in various types of surgeries and curies myriad ailments.

 Medical profession in India and the world has indeed survived from ancient Bharat based on two Hindu texts.
 One is Sushrut’s Sushrut Samhita and the other is Charak’s Charak Samhita.
 Sushrut’s book describes in detail various aspects of surgery and medicine, right from surgical training and procedure, use of instruments to medicines for almost every cure.